Hieronymbus/Quit-Quit/info.md

        - if login succesfull user should be redirected to there dashboard with a auth token provided.

 2. As a user,
+   I want an option to toggle into a darkmode so that my eyes dont get rekt

+   AC:
+      - User can toggle darkmode from the main options dropdown

+3. As a user,
    I want to create a new quit goal by entering details about my addiction and recording a video to myself, so that I can track my progress and stay motivated in the future.